-Yet, God began working in Dwight, and he soon became not only a believer, but felt called to ministry.
+Yet, God began working in Dwight, and he soon became not only a believer, but a disciple.
 Despite lacking virtually every traditional skill of a pastor (and being only semi-literate) Moody began his ministry career.
-As he would later put it, he entered the ministry with only a Bible and his character.
+As he would later put it, he entered ministry with only a Bible and his character.
 Yet, over his time in ministry, he would become one of the leading evangelists in American history.
 Crowds of over 20,000 came to hear him preach, and hundreds of thousands were reached through his ministry.
 Owing to his own struggles with illiteracy he developed a wordless Bible to teach the gospel to the illiterate.
 This wordless Bible would be adapted by missionaries for use around the globe and has been used to reach MILLIONS of people with the gospel.
 Moody may not have had a lot of skills and gifts, but what he did have he fully used for God.

 We see a similar lesson taught to the prophet Jeremiah: